The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 # Other oGCD heals

 Next up, your other oGCD heals.
 These do not cost anything other than the cooldown itself, so they should be your second priority for healing, behind Addersgall heals.

 ## Kardia

 ![Kardia](https://xivapi.com/i/003000/003653_hr1.png)

-Kardia places the 'Kardion' buff on the target.
+Kardia places the Kardion buff on the target.
 Kardion is an indefinite buff, similar to Dance Partner.
 After applying it to a party member it will remain on them for the duration of the raid (persisting through wipes).
-Kardion causes the target to receive a small heal every time you use an offensive GCD.
+Kardion causes the target to receive a small healing every time you use an offensive GCD.

 * The potency of each heal is 170.
 * The Kardion heal and the damage ability that triggered it function independently.